skip to Main Content

 North Dakota currently makes it a misdemeanor — with a sentence of up to 360 days in jail and $3,000 in fines — for doctors to prescribe medications such as hormone therapy and puberty blockers to transgender or nonbinary children.
 It remains legal for doctors to prescribe these medications to children who are not transgender.

-Plaintiffs in the case include three North Dakota families and a physician.
+Plaintiffs in the case included three North Dakota families and a physician.
 The families, two of whom wish to remain anonymous due to privacy and safety concerns, have children who were already undergoing medical treatment for gender dysphoria when the health care ban took effect.
-Now, all of the families are forced to travel out of state to continue receiving care, with some having to make a seven-hour roundtrip.
+All of the families were forced to travel out of state to continue receiving care, with some having to make a seven-hour roundtrip.
+In its ruling on the state’s motion for summary judgment, Judge Lofgren dismissed the families as plaintiffs but allowed the physician to proceed on his own behalf and on behalf of his current and future patients.

 The health care ban violates the North Dakota Constitution by singling out transgender children for unequal treatment under the law and represents an unacceptable governmental intrusion into families’ private lives and personal decisions.